 is the author of ten poetry collections and a writing textbook.
 He has been the Tennessee Writers Alliance "Writer of the Year" and a National Foundation for Advancement in the Arts "Distinguished Teacher in the Arts."
 His most recent collection is Morning Window (2017, Iris Press).

 is Professor of English and Writer-in-Residence at Union University.
 His first book, Paper Anniversary, won the Agnes Lynch Starrett Poetry Prize.
 He has received grants from the Pew Charitable Trusts and the National Endowment for the Arts, and was named a Witter Bynner Fellow at the Library of Congress by Poet Laureate Charles Wright.
 His new book, Social History, has just been released by LSU Press in their Southern Messenger Poets series.

 has contributed poems to Puckerbrush Review, Valley Voices, Potomac Review, and other journals.
 His book reviews have been published in the Tennessean (Nashville) and In Concert, the magazine of the Nashville Symphony.
 He lives in Nashville with his wife, Juda.

-is the author of the poetry collections Sunday Out of Nowhere: New and Selected Poems (forthcoming from Sheep Meadow Press), In Late Light (Johns Hopkins University Press), Sky Loom: Native American Myth, Story, Song (University of Nebraska Press), St. Francis and the Flies (winner of the Autumn House Poetry Prize), and Companion, Analogies (Sheep Meadow Press), as well as the story collection Dogs on the Roof (MadHat Press), Not the Real Marilyn Monroe (MadHat Press), and Another Log on the Fire: New and Selected Fiction (forthcoming from MadHat Press).
+is the author of the poetry collections Sunday Out of Nowhere: New and Selected Poems (forthcoming from Sheep Meadow Press), In Late Light (Johns Hopkins University Press), Sky Loom: Native American Myth, Story, Song (University of Nebraska Press), St. Francis and the Flies (winner of the Autumn House Poetry Prize), and Companion, Analogies (Sheep Meadow Press), as well as the story collections Dogs on the Roof (MadHat Press), Not the Real Marilyn Monroe (MadHat Press), and Another Log on the Fire: New and Selected Fiction (forthcoming from MadHat Press).

 is a recent college graduate who lives in Beirut, where she works as a freelance writer and editor.